naninovel/docs/docs/guide/samples.md

 ## Compiler Localization

-To activate the compiler localization in the sample project, assign `Profiles/Naninovel/CompilerRU` asset to the `Compiler Localization` field in the scripts configuration.
+To activate the compiler localization in the sample project, assign `Profiles/Naninovel/CompilerRU` asset to the `Compiler Localization` field in scripts configuration.
 Then restart the Unity editor and VS Code extension.
 Now you can open the project with VS Code and run `Compiler Localization` sample scenario.

 ![](https://i.gyazo.com/fde9998597ffedb8a025401bb2f71ce9.png)